-i.
-Companies in breach of established international norms, including the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
+- Companies in breach of established international norms, including the UN Global Compact and the OECD Guidelines for Multinational Enterprises. - ii.

-- ii.
 Companies whose involvement in coal or coal-based energy exceeds the thresholds set out by our Coal Exit Policy. - iii.
-Other sectors: - tobacco, - arctic drilling, - oil sands. - iv.
-Companies involved in controversial weapons: chemical and biological weapons, nuclear weapons outside the Non-Proliferation Treaty, and depleted uranium, in addition to the exclusion required by law of cluster munitions (Oslo Convention, 2008) and anti-personnel mines (Treaty of Ottawa, 1999). - v.
+Other sectors: - tobacco production, - arctic drilling, - oil sands. - iv.
+Companies involved in controversial weapons: chemical and biological weapons, cluster munitions (Oslo Convention, 2008) and anti-personnel mines (Treaty of Ottawa, 1999), and nuclear weapons outside the Non-Proliferation Treaty. - v.
 Internationally sanctioned entities pursuant to the lists issued by the OFAC, UN, and EU, as required by law. - vi.
 Sovereign debt instruments issued by countries having not ratified the Paris Climate Agreement.